Butterfly1226/RomanBack-EndEngineer/README.md

 <h1>Welcome to My GitHub Profile!</h1>

 <p>Hello there!
-I'm a seasoned <span class="highlight">Software Developer</span> with over 14 years of experience, primarily focused on <span class="highlight">Backend Solutions</span>.
+I'm a seasoned <span cla">Software Developer</span> with over 14 years of experience, primarily focused on <span class="highlight">Backend Solutions</span>.
 My passion lies in optimizing code, integrating complex systems, and ensuring projects are executed smoothly from start to finish.</p>

 <div class="section">
     <h2>🌟 What I Do</h2>